 Just hearing from our participants after a session how much better their bodies feel and how much more relaxed they feel is a wonderful reason for adults with disabilities to give yoga a try.
 It certainly is a self confidence booster as well!
 Plus, they are usually stuck in a routine and yoga gives them a chance to break away from that pattern and explore themselves in new ways they haven’t before.

 How often do you recommend yoga for adults with disabilities and for how long?

 I would recommend that adults with disabilities do a simple yoga/meditation every day.
 And if you can’t manage a daily practice, by simply doing yoga just a few times a week, people can truly start to notice a difference.
 I would recommend a 5-10 minute meditation session followed by a 20-minute yoga session.

 What is your favorite thing about assisting with Covey’s virtual yoga classes?

 I absolutely love seeing our clients’ confidence grow!
 I can tell they are in a better mood afterward because they took some time for themselves to relax and also because they feel better about themselves.

 Would you like to try our virtual yoga classes?
-Connect with us to learn more!
+Check out our events calendar to sign up for an upcoming class or connect with us to learn more!